louisdorard/Machine-Learning-Starter-Kit/code/README.md

 ### Option 1: docker

-Docker containers act as lightweight virtual machines.
+Docker "containers" act as lightweight virtual machines.
 Similarly to VMs, they are built from images.
-The docker image we’ll use is referenced by "louisdorard/oml" (check out the Dockerfile of this repository for more information on how it was built).
+The docker image we’ll use is referenced by "louisdorard/oml" (check out the Dockerfile in this repository for more information on how it was built).
+For a quick introduction to docker, check out this video: [https://youtu.be/9hzFzcIX10g](https://youtu.be/9hzFzcIX10g)

-Docker is pretty easy to use, but if you're completely new to it, this may not be the best choice for you — unless you run into issues with options 2 & 3.

-For a quick introduction to Docker, check out this video: [https://youtu.be/9hzFzcIX10g](https://youtu.be/9hzFzcIX10g)

 #### Install docker